mrsameer12082006-spec/MaapSetu/README.md

 * Difficulty tracking expiry and re-verification
 * Fragmented records and systems

-The objective of VeriMaap is to bring these workflows into a unified digital platform.
+The objective of MaapSetu is to bring these workflows into a unified digital platform.

 ---